 - (a) For the en route configuration, the flight paths prescribed in paragraph (b) and (c) of this section must be determined at each weight, altitude, and ambient temperature, within the operating limits established for the airplane.
 The variation of weight along the flight path, accounting for the progressive consumption of fuel and oil by the operating engines, may be included in the computation.
-The flight paths must be determined at a speed not less than $V{FTO}$ , with- - (1) The most unfavorable center of gravity; - (2) The critical engines inoperative; - (3) The remaining engines at the available maximum continuous power or thrust; and - (4) The means for controlling the engine-cooling air supply in the position that provides adequate cooling in the hot-day condition. - (b) The one-engine-inoperative net flight path data must represent the actual climb performance diminished by a gradient of climb of 1.1 percent for two-engine airplanes, 1.4 percent for three-engine airplanes, and 1.6 percent for four-engine airplanes- - (1) In non-icing conditions; and - (2) In icing conditions with the en route ice accretion defined in appendix C, if: - (i) A speed of 1.18 " $V{SR0}$ with the en route ice accretion exceeds the en route speed selected for non-icing conditions by more than the greater of 3 knots CAS or 3 percent of $V{SR}$ ; or - (ii) The degradation of the gradient of climb is greater than one-half of the applicable actual-to-net flight path reduction defined in paragraph (b) of this section.
+The flight paths must be determined at a speed not less than V{FTO}, with - - (1) The most unfavorable center of gravity; - (2) The critical engines inoperative; - (3) The remaining engines at the available maximum continuous power or thrust; and - (4) The means for controlling the engine-cooling air supply in the position that provides adequate cooling in the hot-day condition. - (b) The one-engine-inoperative net flight path data must represent the actual climb performance diminished by a gradient of climb of 1.1 percent for two-engine airplanes, 1.4 percent for three-engine airplanes, and 1.6 percent for four-engine airplanes - - (1) In non-icing conditions; and - (2) In icing conditions with the most critical of the en route ice accretion(s) defined in Appendices C and O of this part, as applicable, in accordance with § 25.21(g), if:

-(c) For three- or four-engine airplanes, the two-engine-inoperative net flight path data must represent the actual climb performance diminished by a gradient of climb of 0.3 percent for three-engine airplanes and 0.5 percent for four-engine airplanes.
+- (i) A speed of 1.18 "V{SR0} with the en route ice accretion exceeds the en route speed selected for non-icing conditions by more than the greater of 3 knots CAS or 3 percent of V{SR}; or - (ii) The degradation of the gradient of climb is greater than one-half of the applicable actual-to-net flight path reduction defined in paragraph (b) of this section. - (c) For three- or four-engine airplanes, the two-engine-inoperative net flight path data must represent the actual climb performance diminished by a gradient of climb of 0.3 percent for three-engine airplanes and 0.5 percent for four-engine airplanes.

-[Docket No. 5066, 29 FR 18291, Dec.
+[Doc.
+No. 5066, 29 FR 18291, Dec.
 24, 1964, as amended by Amdt.
 25-121, 72 FR 44666; Aug.
-8, 2007]
+8, 2007; Amdt.
+25-140, 79 FR 65525, Nov.
+4, 2014]